 Ingredient Substitutions

-• This recipe is egg-free, dairy-free, nut-free, and can be easily made gluten-free, so it’s great dinner option for kids with food allergies.
+• This recipe is egg-free, dairy-free, and nut-free, and it can be easily made gluten-free, so it’s a great dinner option for kids with food allergies.

 • You could use Mashed Butternut Squash in place of the sweet potato if that’s what you have on hand.